 Use the Job and Internship Board to search for opportunities to earn hours toward your certification.

-Employers have the ability to add job or internship opportunities to this database.
+Employers are invited to add job or internship opportunities to this database free of charge.

 Attention Northern VA CPRS Candidates:

 The Region 2 committee of the Virginia Recovery Initiative (VRI) has compiled a list of organizations willing to assist peers in earning their 500 experience hours for certification.